nghiango/i18n-supporter/README.md

         - Show diff between two file (original and result)
         - Design front-end better.
 2. Json tree
   1. Finish
     - Show tree of json file and show content of node when choose key.
     - Combine imported json files to create the tree.
     - Remove a key of all files or one file.
     - Show content of combine json files, if one file is missing the key the content of this file should show the plus icon or something to add this key to the file.
     - Implement rename for a node
-    2. Pending
     - Function import and export json files.
     - Create the key for all files or one file.
+    - Create overlay to add a new key which can choose the default value for each file.
+  2. Pending
+     - Allow adding a new node without any file and node initialized
   3. Progress
-        - Create overlay to add a new key which can choose the default value for each file.
+    - Support multi tenant

 # How to use

-- This project use angular to `serve` the app.
-So you need to install some Angular required, and then `serve` it with command:
+- This project use angular to serve the app, so you need to install the `node_modules` by command
+> npm i
+- Then run the command to build angular source code, and using electron to serve the source by command
-> ng serve or npm run start
+> npm run electron

+- Running `npm run start` to get the default for the developer, but you can not interact with files(that means you can't import and export file).

 - To run automation test:;
 > ng e2e